 Summer is finally here, and I’m celebrating with a homemade blizzard.
 You heard me right: a HOMEMADE BLIZZARD!
 Sorry, I got a little excited there.
 You’re not going to believe how easy this DIY Blizzard is to make, and guess what, you don’t even need an ice cream maker!

 I love ice cream with a passion that’s usually ascribed to three-year-olds with sticky cones and sprinkles.
 Ice cream is probably my favorite dessert, and, let’s be honest, nothing is more nostalgic than a DQ Blizzard, eaten on the curb in the height of summer with traffic zooming by your toes.
 Ok, I can do without the traffic (and the curb), and I can even do without the DQ soft serve.
 Because guess what?
-If you have an ice cream tray and a food processor or Vitamix, you can whip up your own from-scratch blizzard-style treat that’s far healthier than the machine-derived stuff, but just as fun.
-(New video below!)
+If you have an ice cream tray and a food processor or Vitamix, you can whip up your own from-scratch, homemade blizzard that’s far healthier than the machine-derived stuff, but just as fun.

 Do you want to feel like a superhero?
 If you whip up this DIY homemade blizzard for your family, I guarantee your kids will think you’re superwoman/man.

 Ice cream in the Vitamix